camayal/OnScreeM/README.md

    3. Following pair of clicks set a individual measurment
    4. When done with measuring press `Tab` to copy into the clipboard a simplify report of minimum - maximum and possible outlier
    5. If complete measurments are wanted press instead `Shift + Tab` to copy into the clipboard all measurments in a CSV format.
 This can be pasted in Excel or Notepad
+### Measuring more than one thing
+If the plan is taking measurements of multiple elements (step 3 above), for example, petioles and blade width, the user can press any letter to be associated with that measurement.
+This also will change the color of measures lines for reference.
+So, after setting the scale press any key letter (e.g., `p`) and take the measurements of all **p**etioles, then press another key letter (e.g., `w`) and take the **w**idth of all blades.
+OnScreeM will maintain two lists of values and it will report them accordingly.

 ![Image](./ico/animation-onscreem.gif)